redstone-finance/redstone-docs/docs/smart-contract-devs/how-it-works.md

 1. The appended data packages are extracted from the `msg.data`
 2. For each data package we:
-   - Verify if the signature was created by trusted provider
+   - Verify if the signature was created by a trusted provider
    - Validate the timestamp, checking if the information is not obsolete
 3. Then, for each requested data feed we:
    - Calculate the number of received unique signers